 Walt Disney World Resort Categories

 Planning a Walt Disney Resort vacation can be overwhelming!
+There’s a lot of options when it comes to staying on site and you want to make sure that you pick the right one.
 No worries though!
-This post is to help you research on what the differences are in the different resort categories, then this post is for you.
-While any Disney resort you choose to stay at is going to give you the top-notch Disney customer service that they are known and loved for, the size of your room and resort layouts can vary in the different categories.
+This post is to help you research on what the differences are in the different hotel categories, then this post is for you.
+While any Disney hotel you choose to stay at is going to give you the top-notch Disney customer service that they are known and loved for, the size of your room and resort layouts can vary in the different categories.